-In most cases, all signs must have the stamp of approval from the Student Affairs office.
+In most cases, all signs must have the stamp of approval from the Executive Director for Student Affairs office.
 Signs without this stamp will be removed.
-The Associate Vice President for Student Affairs or designated representative within the Student Affairs office are the only people who can approve signs to be posted.
+The Executive Director for Student Affairs or designated representative within the Student Affairs office are the only people who can approve signs to be posted.
 Departments and student organizations that have their own bulletin board do not need approval to hang signs on their own board.